allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

         )
 ```

-These two functions return `Http.Request` with the type of data they'll retrieve from the JSON body of their respective responses. `nameRequest` handles the case where a Github users don't have entered their real name yet, so the `name` field might be a null; as with the JavaScript version, we then default to `"unspecified"`.
+These two functions return `Http.Request` with the type of data they'll retrieve from the JSON body of their respective responses. `nameRequest` handles the case where Github users don't have entered their full name yet, so the `name` field might be a `null`; as with the JavaScript version, we then default to `"unspecified"`.

 That's good but now we need to execute and chain these two requests, the second one depending on the result of the first one, where we retrieve the `actor.login` value of the event payload.

 Elm is a pure language, meaning you can't have side effects in your functions (an HTTP request is a huge side effect).
 So your functions must return *something* that represents a given side effect, then another function must handle the result when a response is received.

-In Elm, you're gonna use a [Task] to define and perform such asynchronous side effects, and tasks may `succeed` or `fail` (think `Promise.resolve` and `Promise.reject`).
+In Elm, you're gonna use a [Task] to define and perform such asynchronous side effects, and tasks may succeed or fail (like Promises do in JavaScript).
 The [Http] package provides `Http.toTask` to map a request to a `Task`.
 Let's use that here:

 ```haskell
 fetchEvents : Task Http.Error (List String)